Aaron-Bird/BoostNote-Legacy/ISSUE_TEMPLATE.md

 Please include some **screenshots** with the **developer tools** open (console tab) when you report a bug.

-If your issue is regarding boostnote mobile, please open an issue in the Boostnote Mobile repo 👉 https://github.com/BoostIO/boostnote-mobile.
+If your issue is regarding Boostnote mobile, please open an issue in the Boostnote Mobile repo 👉 https://github.com/BoostIO/boostnote-mobile.
 -->

 # Expected behavior